-- 15.1.2 Non-Lethal Target Operations: - 1.
-Non-lethal operations encompass all civil affairs, engineering, medical, political and social structures.
+15.1.2 Non-Lethal Target Operations:

+- 1. Non-lethal operations encompass all civil affairs, engineering, medical, political and social structures.
 Non-Kinetic operations are not only an effort to win hearts and minds.
-But may be used to shift local power from anti-coalition forces to a local population that supports anti-insurgency activity.

-2. All Non-lethal target operations must be approved through BN operations and BN S-2, and assigned a target tracking number before Operations.
+But may be used to shift local power from anti-coalition forces to a local population that supports anti-insurgency activity. - 2.
+All Non-lethal target operations must be approved through BN operations and assigned a target tracking number before execution.